fghjorth/lqrps17/README.md

 ### Class participation

-It is expected that you have read text for each day and actively participate in class discussions.
+It is expected that you have read the texts for each day and participate actively in class discussions.

 ### Research paper